-The course is designed to identify and outline the main fields of renewable energy application.
+The course is designed to identify and outline the main

+training in Spanish.
+Primary emphasis is placed on fields of renewable energy application.
 The major technologies for energy production from fossil fuels are discussed as a basis for comparison.
-An overview of solar, wind, hydroelectric, geothermal and hydrogen energies will be presented.
+An overview of solar, wind, hydroelectric, geothermal and hydrogen energies will of AC/DC electrical systems, hydraulic and pneumatic controls and forces, as well as pumps.
+Co-requisite: NRGY 201 Energy Mechanics Lab.